Joppewouts/belabBERT/README.md

 ## Acknowledgements

-This work was carried out on the Dutch national e-infrastructure with the support of SURF Cooperative.
+This work was carried out on the Dutch national e-infrastructure with the support of [SURF Cooperative](http://surfsara.nl/).

+Thanks to the builders of the [OSCAR](https://oscar-corpus.com/) corpus for giving me permission to use the unshuffled Dutch version

 A major shout out to the brilliant [@elslooo](https://github.com/elslooo) for the name of this model 🤗